 When the Whitsundays Plan of Management came into effect in 1998, permits allowing access to the Setting 5 area were capped.
 There are only a small number of permits with an endorsement allowing the conduct of commercial tour operations in the Setting 5 area surrounding Deloraine Island.

 4.1.3 Whitsunday and Mackay Islands Visitor Management Strategy

-The draft Whitsunday and Mackay Islands Visitor Management Strategy is a DERM initiative that will provide a framework for sustainable tourism and visitor use into the future for the islands and their beaches.
-Assessment by DERM suggests that Deloraine Island also be assigned to a protected setting, forming part of a natural area that has been set aside for conservation.
-The island is managed by DERM for nil to minimal use by visitors.
+The draft Whitsunday and Mackay Islands Visitor Management Strategy is a NPRSR initiative that will provide a framework for sustainable tourism and visitor use into the future for the islands and their beaches.
+Assessment by NPRSR suggests that Deloraine Island also be assigned to a protected setting, forming part of a natural area that has been set aside for conservation.
+The island is managed by NPRSR for nil to minimal use by visitors.